priyansh06rawat/Movie_Recommander/README.md

 This application uses the OMDb API and requires an API key.
 The key is configured through the environment variable `OMDB_API_KEY`.

-## User Preferences
+## User Preferences & Favorites

+The application saves:
-The application saves your genre preferences to a local file at `~/.movie_recommender_prefs.txt` to provide personalized recommendations.
+- Your genre preferences to a local file at `~/.movie_recommender_prefs.txt` to provide personalized recommendations.
+- Your favorite movies to a local file at `~/.movie_recommender_favorites.txt` for easy access to movies you like.

+### Favorites Feature
+The favorites feature allows you to:
+- Add movies to your favorites collection
+- View all your favorites in a dedicated section on the main screen
+- Remove movies from favorites when desired
+- Your favorites list persists between application restarts

+### Trailer Feature
+The trailer feature allows you to:
+- Watch trailers for any movie with a single click
+- Opens YouTube search results for the selected movie trailer in your default browser
+- Combines movie title and year for accurate trailer search results